-Research suggests that neem may be at least as effective in relieving eczema symptoms as over-the-counter and prescription medication.
 Indians agree.
-They have used neem for thousand of years, in Ayurvedic remedies that successfully treat eczema and a range of other inflammatory skin disorders.
+They have used neem for thousands of years in Ayurvedic remedies that successfully treat eczema and a range of other inflammatory skin disorders.

 Eczema is a condition that most often affects babies and young children, and this makes an effective, safe natural remedy for eczema symptoms especially valuable.

-Neem is the safest eczema treatment, and the most effective herbal remedy for eczema available today.
+Neem is the safest eczema treatment, and the most effective herbal remedy for eczema symptoms available today.

 To maximize the hydrating effect of the bath on eczema add the neem oil towards the end.
-Or add neem leaf extract right at the start (make a strong cup of tea from fresh or dried neem leaves or use a neem tea bag specifically designed for baths.
+Or add neem leaf extract right at the start.
+You can make a strong cup of tea from fresh or dried neem leaves or use a neem tea bag specifically designed for baths.

 Also, not all neem oils are made equal.
 Raw, cold-pressed neem oil is a natural product (and stinks!), but many neem oils for sale are refined extracts, and some of them may contain solvent residues.
 Bad!

-Ideally you should get neem products that have been especially developed for eczema and similar skin disorders.
+Ideally you should get neem products that have been specifically developed for eczema and similar skin disorders.

 Most sellers of neem oil products are proud of the quality of their natural and organic products, and they'll tell you exactly what's in them.
 They will also tell you where their neem oil comes from and how it was processed.

 If you can't find out the ingredients, don't use the stuff.
-Simple as that.
+It's as simple as that.